The Science of Cognitive Reappraisal

 - Future expectancy of change in motivational congruence: Will this situation change favorably to help me reach my goals?

-Note that this appraisal process occurs almost entirely in our subconscious.
+Note that this appraisal process occurs almost entirely in our unconscious.
 For a more in-depth explanation of the structural model, see here.
-To make this model more concrete, here is a mundane example that demonstrates the complexity of this subconscious response:
+To make this model more concrete, here is a mundane example that demonstrates the complexity of this unconscious response:

 John and Sally are roommates.
 Sally finishes baking a delicious pecan pie in the oven, but realizes that she does not have a pair of oven mitts to remove the pie from the oven.
 She sees that John keeps a pair of oven mitts on the kitchen counter.
 She reaches for the oven mitts, but John gets angry and yells at her to stop.
 Sally is startled and becomes scared.